JAPAN-AFGHANISTAN LANGUAGE SCHOOL PATHWAYS (JALP) 2026

 Q: What will happen if I am not able to attend university or vocational school, nor find employment?

-A: If you are unable to enter a university or a school, nor find employment, you can apply for temporary protection status given to Syrians to continue your stay in Japan.
+A: If you are unable to enter a university or a school, nor find employment, you can apply for temporary protection status given to Afghans to continue your stay in Japan.
 PJ can give technical assistance but each student has to be responsible for one’s own legal status as the decision will be made by the government.

 Q: Can I work with a student status?